-Shin Megami Tensei tells the story of an anonymous young man (whom you can name at the start of the game) who lives in Kichijouji, Tokyo with his mother.
-One day, he has a strange dream involving an extra-terrestrial labyrinth, a talking door, a young man tortured by demons, a crucified man, and more disturbing visions.
-When he wakes up, he soon discovers that the city is being invaded by demons, and this invasion is trigged by a man who threw himself into a well to commit suicide.
+Shin Megami Tensei tells the story of a young man who lives in Kichijouji, Tokyo, with his mother.
+One day, he has a strange dream complete with an extra-terrestrial labyrinth, a talking door, a young man tortured by demons, a crucified man, and more disturbing visions.
+When he wakes up, he soon discovers that the city is being invaded by demons, and this invasion was triggered by a man who threw himself into a well to commit suicide.
 Your job is to assemble a party and try to stop this madness.
-In the words of AEON Genesis, a fangroup who translated this game into English for our enjoyment, this "...is the story of one of the final battles between the forces of Heaven and Hell, or their approximate equivalents.
+In the words of AEON Genesis, a fangroup who translated the game into English for our enjoyment, this is "...the story of one of the final battles between the forces of Heaven and Hell, or their approximate equivalents.
 It is the story of a demon summoner thrust into the middle of the conflict, being shown both points of view, and forced to make a decision on where he ends up: and you, the player, make the final choice.
-You will fight countless creatures from age-old legends, you will talk to them and convince them to become your minions, you will fuse them into new, stronger minions, you will fight between the forces of God and his Mesians and the forces of Lucifer and his Gaians, you will decide which, if either are morally right, you will wander through a dark and gritty modern world where demons run wild and things beyond your wildest dreams are possible, and you will have a hell of a time doing it.
+You will fight countless creatures from age-old legends, you will talk to them and convince them to become your minions, you will fuse them into new, stronger minions, you will fight between the forces of God and his Messians and the forces of Lucifer and his Gaians, you will decide which, if either are morally right, you will wander through a dark and gritty modern world where demons run wild and things beyond your wildest dreams are possible, and you will have a hell of a time doing it.

 Shin Megami Tensei is unique in that rather than force you onto one side or the other, the game presents both sides' arguments equally and leaves you, the player, to make the final choice for yourself.
 This game is incredible, and everyone should try go play it.
 NOW."